Work Visa in South Africa

 This visa type still continues to exist under the Immigration Regulations 2014, but it has in the meantime become even more tedious and it takes far more time to apply for than before.

-The current regulations require not only a SAQA (South African Qualification Authority) Certificate for every applicant, even for those without qualification, section 18(3)(b), they also require a certificate by the Department of Labour (DoL) confirming in accordance with section 18(3)(a):
+The current regulations require not only a SAQA (South African Qualification Authority) Certificate for every applicant, even for those without qualification, section 18(3)(b), they also require a registration of the employer or the project with the Labour department’s ESSA database and subsequently a certificate by the Department of Labour (DoL) confirming in accordance with section 18(3)(a):

 - the unsuccessful search of the employer to find a citizen or resident with the required qualifications; and